Skip to content

 This graphic (copied from Wikipedia and last updated March 2023) is not updated with every iOS update - use it as a map to read the minimum requirements.
 Every attempt will be made to update the words in the Minimum Version List promptly - that's much easier than updating a graphic.

-Follow this link to Wikipedia and scroll down to the the current version of this figure - the graphic shown below is a map of how to read the current version of this figure at Wikipedia.
+Follow this link to Wikipedia and scroll down to the current version of this figure - the graphic shown below is a map of how to read the current version of this figure at Wikipedia.

 Screenshot: Wikipedia Xcode example; Clip from Wiki with Xcode versions 13.x - 14.x showing relationship for iOS, Xcode, macOS; highlights how to read current graphic